CGX Ottawa 2018 - A Celebration of Games!

 We can’t wait to see you in our beautiful new space, full of great games and industry leaders!
 We also promise, as with all our events, to be incredibly diverse and inclusive.

 Expo Day Pass

-- Full day access to the access floor
+- One full day access to the Expo floor

 Expo Weekend Pass

 - Full weekend access to the Expo floor

 Developing a UX mindset on Fortnite